marcvincenti/customapi/README.md

-# Users clojure REST Api
+# My clojure REST Api
 You can run it :
  + locally with `lein ring server-headless <port>`
  + on [Heroku](https://www.heroku.com/) with the following Procfile :